You have created a word document and want to share it with your target audience. It could be to share:

 a.
 Go to Scanova QR Code Generator

 b.
-From QR Code categories, select Rich Text QR Code
+From QR Code categories, select Custom Page QR Code

-f.
-Three QR Code designs will appear on your screen.
-You can select either of them
+e.
+Two QR Code designs will appear on your screen.
+You can select either of them.

 Note that if your use case is promotional, you must consider adding design to your QR Code.
 Why?
 Because a customized QR Code acts as a point-of engagement.
 Hence, it attracts more scans than a black-and-white one.